On This Page

 You can call your local mental health crisis or information line to find out if your city or county provides veteran-specific services or if you are otherwise eligible for public mental health services in your state.

-You can also inquire at your local VA, peer-run veterans’ organization, or chapter of the United Way to find out if there are unique veterans’ programs that serve your area.
+You can also inquire at your local VA, a peer-run veterans’ organization, or your community’s chapter of the United Way to find out if there are unique veterans’ programs that serve your area.

-If you’re a veteran or an active-duty service member in need of mental health services, you’re not alone.
-Combat veterans have high rates of mental health issues in later life, and increased awareness is helping more veterans get the treatment they need.
+If you’re a veteran or an active-duty service member in need of mental health care, you’re not alone.

 Post-9/11 Veterans' Mental Health

 Research shows that post-9/11 veterans seek mental health care sooner than their peers.
-In part, this is because our understanding of mental health has improved and there is less stigma in seeking mental health care.
+This is probably because mental health care is better now and and there is less stigma in seeking it.

 Another reason is that post-9/11 veterans have high rates of mental health complications.
 Reasons for this include: